Gaurav9540/docker/README.md

  - Risk of accidentally modifying host files.  <br>

  🔹 **2.
-Docker Volume -** A volume is managed by Docker and stored in Docker's storage directory (usually under /var/lib/docker/volumes/).
+Docker Volume -** A volume is managed by Docker and stored in Docker's storage directory (usually under /var/lib/docker/volumes/).  <br>

+ ✅ Characteristics:
+ - Docker manages the volume lifecycle.
+ - You don't need to know the host path.
+ - Ideal for production and persistent data (like databases).